ManarArabi/Arduino-with-LEDSWITCH-and-TEMPERTURESENSOR/README.md

 # Arduino-with-LEDSWITCH-and-TEMPERTURESENSOR
-controlling LED with push-button and reading temperture
+Controlling LED with push-button and reading temperture

 Components :